edah-hub/Neighbourhood/README.md

 [![Screenshot-from-2022-06-19-23-31-09.png](https://i.postimg.cc/6pt0TFzB/Screenshot-from-2022-06-19-23-31-09.png)](https://postimg.cc/YhDgsnJP)

 ## Description
 This is a web application allows you to be in the loop about everything happening in your neighborhood.
-From contact information of different neighbours to meeting announcements or even alerts.
+From contact information of different neighbours to meeting announcements or even alerts.User can post a business or any upcoming events.

 ## Technologies Used
 - python-3.9